Aquamarine is one of two birthstones for March, the second March Birthstone is Bloodstone.

 The Gemstone can be cut into almost any shape but is often fashioned into Emerald cuts and round or oval brilliants.

-What does Aquamarine symbolize?
+What does Aquamarine symbolise?

 Aquamarine has historically been used as a symbol of happiness, hope and everlasting youth.
 Due to its colour and along with its name, Western culture connected it with the ocean.
 The gem is also believed to also prevent illnesses.